conda/conda-package-handling/README.md

 cph extract mkl-2018.0.3-1.conda --dest mkl-b  1.41s user 0.65s system 87% cpu 2.365 total
 ```

-The new package format is an indexed, uncompressed zip file that contains
+The new package format is an indexed, uncompressed zip file that contains two
-tarfiles that can use any compression supported by libarchive.
-The info metadata
-about packages is separated into its own tarfile from the rest of the package
+Zstandard compressed tarfiles.
+The info metadata about packages is separated
+into its own tarfile from the rest of the package contents.
+By doing this, we
-contents.
-By doing this, we can extract only the metadata, for speeding up
-operations like indexing.
+can extract only the metadata, for speeding up operations like indexing.

 ```
 $ time cph extract mkl-2018.0.3-1.conda --dest mkl-b --info